vuejs/docs/src/api/composition-api-lifecycle.md

 ## onUnmounted()

 Registers a callback to be called after the component has been unmounted.

+- **Type**

+  ```ts
+  function onUnmounted(callback: () => void): void
+  ```

+- **Details**

   A component is considered unmounted after:

   - All of its child components have been unmounted.

   - All of its associated reactive effects (render effect and computed / watchers created during `setup()`) have been stopped.

   Use this hook to clean up manually created side effects such as timers, DOM event listeners or server connections.

   **This hook is not called during SSR.**

-- **Type**

-  ```ts
-  function onUnmounted(callback: () => void): void
-  ```

 - **Example**